nogueirayure001/flask-weather-api/readme.md

 ### Pre-requisites

-Before you begin, you will need to have [Python](https://www.python.org/) installed on your machine.
+Before you begin, you will need to have [Python](https://www.python.org/) and [chromedriver](https://chromedriver.chromium.org/downloads) installed on your machine.

 #### Running the server